Sunday, September 29, 2019

 First published in Woman's Home Companion as

-"The Pearl of the World"
+"The Pearl of the World" in 1945

 First published by Viking Penguin Inc. 1947

-First published in Penguin Books 1976
+First published by Penguin Books 1976

-Reissued in Penguin Books 1986
+Reissued by Penguin Books 1986

 I was introduced to The Pearl in junior high (middle school).
 This story has haunted me ever since.
 I was profoundly saddened (outraged) by the family's struggle.
 I understood the story's moral as a caution--know your social status and don't reach beyond it for if you do something bad will happen to you and your family.